 The STA complies with the second element (changed regulations).

+If a STA receives a Transmit Power Envelope element with the Local Maximum Transmit Power Interpretation subfield equal to 1 or 3 (EIRP PSD) and the Maximum Transmit Power Count subfield indicating a value of N greater than 8 from an AP that the STA identifies to have BSS bandwidth of 160 or 80+80 MHz, then the STA shall use the Maximum Transmit PSD #1~8 subfields to determine the maximum transmit PSD for each 20 MHz channel within the 160 MHz or 80+80 MHz BSS bandwidth.
+The STA shall ignore the Maximum Transmit PSD #X subfields with X > 8.

+NOTE – This might occur when the AP supports PHY mode(s) unknown to the STA, and the actual BSS bandwidth is wider than 160 or 80+80 MHz.

 Specification of regulatory and local maximum transmit power levels

+Instruction to Editor: Make changes as follows:

 A STA shall determine a regulatory maximum transmit power for the current channel by selecting the minimum of the following:

 Any regulatory maximum transmit power received in a Country element from the AP in its BSS, PCP in its PBSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS

+If the STA is extended spectrum management capable, any regulatory client maximum transmit power received in a Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS

 Any regulatory maximum transmit power for the channel in the current regulatory domain known by the STA from other sources